 Well, the truth is that selling natural, chemical-free carpet is a challenge for many mainstream flooring dealers because of all the mainstream carpet brands they have in their stores.
-I’ve had dealers tell me that they cannot point out the benefits of Nature’s Carpet because, in doing so, they cannot avoid implying that their other carpets are hazardous, because they do emit chemicals.
+I’ve had dealers tell me that they cannot point out the benefits of natural products because, in doing so, they cannot avoid implying that their other carpets are hazardous, because they do emit chemicals.

 First be clear on what CRI Green Label Plus means.
 This indoor-air quality certification is administered by the Carpet and Rug Institute (CRI), which uses an independent certifier to test chemical emissions from carpet.
 Emissions from carpet with this label cannot exceed limits set by California standard 01350, which has been hailed as the strictest health-based standard in the United States.
 The limits CRI has set for carpet pad, however, are not as stringent, and a number of manufacturers now offer reduced-emission or natural carpet pad.

 Having CRI Green Label Plus, or CRI Green Label as is the case with pad, means that emissions from a carpet are within the set safety limits, chosen by CRI – a manufacturers’ trade association.
 It does not mean that a carpet is chemical-free.
 The Nature’s Carpet Dark Green line is manufactured without synthetics, chemical treatments or dyes, which means chemical-free.